 Take a Day Trip to the Aran Islands

 Most people go to the Aran Islands from Galway, but you can also go to the Aran Islands from Doolin.
-Doolin ferries operate four passenger boats that go from Doolin to the Aran Islands during the months of March to October.
-It is recommended that you book your tickets online in advance (you can do so here).
+There are two local businesses that run ferry services between Doolin and the Aran Islands; Doolin Ferries and the Doolin Ferry Company.
+It is recommended that you book your tickets online in advance.
 Check out this post for tips on what to see and do in Inis Mor, the largest of the Aran Islands.

 Listen to Irish Trad Music at Gus O’Connor’s Pub

 I’ve got plenty of favourite pubs in Ireland and Doolin’s Gus O’Connor’s definitely makes the list.
 This is where I had my first pint of Guinness (they pour a good one), heard my first traditional Irish session, and got paid to eat a packet of ketchup (easiest money I’ve ever made).
 But it’s not just my favourite; Gus O’Connor’s is a well-known pub known for its great music (which happens every night) and delicious food.
 Dinner and an evening here isn’t just one of the best things to do in Doolin; it’s a must!
 Check out Gus O’Connor’s Pub here.

 Have a Pint at The Burren Brewery